 Moreover, patch management is more than maintaining and upgrading applications to the latest versions available.
 Patch management, being an integral part of change management, ensures systems are compatible with emerging technologies and modern requirements.
 It also helps close loopholes and entry points open for attackers or hackers.

-Top 3 Patch Management Software in 2020
+Top 3 Patch Management Software

 There are numerous patch management tools on the market.
 Your evaluation criteria for selecting the patch management software must factor in the product’s maturity, critical and advanced patching capabilities, and flexibility to operate with your existing set of tools.